Figure skating jumps: Rules and regulations

 The ISU defines a jump element for both single skating and pair skating disciplines as "an individual jump, a jump combination or a jump sequence".
 Jumps are not allowed in ice dance.

 Also according to the ISU, jumps must have the following characteristics to earn the most points: they must have "very good height and very good length"; they must be executed effortlessly, including the rhythm demonstrated during jump combinations; and they must have good takeoffs and landings.
 The following are not required, but also taken into consideration: there must be steps executed before the beginning of the jump, or it must have either a creative or unexpected entry; the jump must match the music; and the skater must have, from the jump's takeoff to its landing, a "very good body position".

-A jump combination consists of "two jumps performed in an immediate and consecutive order".
+A consists of "two jumps performed in an immediate and consecutive order".
 In a jump combination, the landing foot of the first jump must be the take-off foot of the second jump.
 The skater can also execute one full revolution on the ice between the jumps, meaning that their free foot can touch the ice with no weight transfer.
 An Euler jump can be included in a jump combination, although not during the short program, and only once during the free skating program.

 A jump sequence consists of "two or three jumps in Single Skating or two jumps in Pair Skating of any number of revolutions in which the second and/or the third jump is an Axel type jump with a direct step from the landing curve of the first/second jump into the take-off curve of the Axel jump".
 The free foot can touch the ice, but there must be no weight transfer on it, and if the skater makes one full revolution between the jumps, the element continues to be deemed a jump sequence and receives its full value.
 Prior to the 2022-23 season, the skater received only 80% of the base value of the jumps executed in a jump sequence.